RADIS: Remote Attestation of Distributed IoT Services: Adversary model and Security Requirements

 \subsection{Security requirements}

 In order to be resilient to the above attacks, the remote attestation scheme of distributed services should satisfy the following security properties: \begin{itemize} \item \textbf{Authenticity and integrity of services:} The attestation scheme should perform software integrity verification of a distributed service to guarantee that the distributed service has not been modified by any software adversary.
-In particular, the protocol should provide authentic and reliable evidence to prove that at runtime a distributed service has followed a legitimate control-flow.
-The attestation scheme should guarantee the integrity and authenticity for each of the services that compose a distributed service.
+In particular, the protocol should provide authentic and reliable evidence to prove that at run-time a distributed service has followed a legitimate control-flow.
+The attestation scheme should guarantee the integrity and authenticity of each of the services that compose a distributed service.

 \item \textbf{Integrity of communication data:} The attestation scheme should detect the compromised state of distributed services when a MITM attack, which alters the communication data between two distributed services, causes the invoked service to execute a non-intended control-flow.

-Each distributed service should be able to verify the trustworthy origin of the its inputs, and it should reject any service calls invoked by an unauthorized device. \item \textbf{Freshness:} To be resilient to replay attack, any service should not be able to reply to the attestation request of $Vrf$ with a precomputed value that could hide an ongoing attack on the service.
+Each distributed service should be able to verify the trustworthy origin of its inputs, and it should reject any service calls invoked by an unauthorized device. \item \textbf{Freshness:} To be resilient to replay attack, any service should not be able to reply to the attestation request of $Vrf$ with a pre-computed value that could hide an ongoing attack on the service.
 Likewise, an invoked service should prove to the calling service the freshness of the response it provides to the caller. \end{itemize}